W A N D E R A L O N E

 It is Malaysian Ringgit (MYR).

-• What religion does Indonesia follow?
+• What religion does Malaysia follow?

 Predominantly Islam since 63.5% of the population is Muslim along with Buddhism, Christianity, Hinduism and also indigenous tribe.